Vanguard FTSE All-World ex-US ETF

 VEU

-VEU is an exchange-traded fund (ETF) that tracks the performance of global stock markets, excluding the United States.
+VEU is an ETF that provides diversified exposure to global stock markets outside the United States.

 Investment Opinion: Should I buy VEU Today?